Top menu

 Nuclear regulatory authority

-Radiation and Nuclear Safety Authority (STUK http://www.stuk.fi/) is an independent governmental organisation for the regulatory control of radiation and nuclear safety in Finland.
-STUK’s duties include, among others:
+Radiation and Nuclear Safety Authority (STUK) is an independent governmental organisation for the regulatory control of radiation and nuclear safety in Finland (safety, security and safeguards).
+STUK was established in 1958 and it has about 350 staff members.

 Nuclear activities